-I am Australian living in Tonga, a small Pacific island country with no available specialists, however, there are doctors and if you recommend any pathology to assist diagnosing the cause of my hair loss, I can arrange blood tests etc to be sent to Australia.
+I am an Australian living in Tonga, a small Pacific island country with no available specialists, however, there are doctors and if you recommend any pathology to assist in diagnosing the cause of my hair loss, I can arrange blood tests etc to be sent to Australia.
 I am a 43 year old mother of 8 & 10 year old boys with very curly, fairly fine hair, but lots and lots of it, so it looks pretty thick - literally my crowning glory.

 A couple of weeks ago my hair began suddenly falling out at about 8 times the normal rate at each wash.
-The roots don't look very distinct, like they do when you pluck out a hair.
+The roots don't look very distinct like they do when you pluck out a hair.
 I've researched online and am hoping it's Telogen Effluvium (TE) and will grow back.

 Twice, in early May and early June this year, I suffered from a severe fever (40 degrees plus for four days) - the first virus was not identified but the second was dengue fever.

 I don't diet and my periods are light and regular.
 I don't appear to be suffering any menopausal symptoms at this stage.
 Heredity-wise, my father and brother bagan balding in their 20's.
 Dad's monk-like and my 41 year old brother is on his way.
 Mum has a great head of hair, as did my grandmothers as far as I know.

 About 10 years ago the hair at the front of my head straightened, but then about a year ago, miraculously began to curl again.
 Now, just as the straightness has almost grown out, my hair's falling out.
 Call me vain, but I'm extremely distressed over this.
 I look forward to your reply at your earliest convenience.

 Thank you for your email.
 I'm so sorry to hear about your sudden hair loss issues.
 I know that it can be frightening.
 One of the key challenges with hair loss issues is arriving at a solid diagnosis.